-The mission of the High Integrity Software conference is to share best practice across industrial domains.
-We feature talks from industrial and academic specialists which will help to disseminate experience and knowledge of important techniques and methods that are widely applicable across the software industry.
+Now in its fourth year, the mission of the High Integrity Software conference is to share challenges, best practice and experience between software engineering practitioners.
+The conference features talks from industrial and academic specialists which disseminate experience and knowledge of important techniques and methods that are applicable across industry sectors.

 HIS 2017 is a full, one-day conference that will take place in Bristol on 17th October.
 The programme will include technical presentations in parallel sessions alongside keynote talks from leading domain experts.
 In addition the conference will feature an exhibition space for software service and tool providers and a networking session at the end of the day.

 We are entering an age of digital dependency, where more and more aspects of our everyday lives will rely on the correct function of software-intensive electronic systems.